Fvrom/Fake-News/README.md

 ## fixed after comments
 - Changed my footer height.
 - Found unclosed button tag and double section in article.php.
+- Fixed footer that was in the way of last article.

 ## License
 This project is licensed under the MIT License.